-That longevity makes it one of the most well-known and trusted baby brands out there.
+This longevity makes it one of the most well-known and trusted baby brands out there.
 But another branch of the Gerber empire may be capitalizing on that trustworthy image.

 Gerber Life Insurance offers several types of life insurance coverage, the most well-known of which is the Gerber Grow-Up Plan.

-So how do you determine if the Gerber Grow-Up Plan is a savvy financial strategy, or just a way for the Gerber baby to part you from your hard-earned money?
+So how do you determine if the Gerber Grow-Up Plan is a savvy financial strategy or just a way for the Gerber baby to part you from your hard-earned money?

 Is Life Insurance for Children Even Necessary?

-I will admit that I have a visceral and superstitious reaction to the idea of life insurance for children.
-I can’t help but think that insuring my child’s life is somehow tempting fate.
+I will admit I have a visceral and superstitious reaction to the idea of life insurance for children.
+I can’t help but think insuring my child’s life is somehow tempting fate.

 However, there are certainly some additional factors to consider when thinking about purchasing life insurance for your children.

-Life insurance can provide families with the peace of mind that final expenses would not eat into other aspects of their budget.
+Life insurance can provide families with the peace of mind these final expenses would not eat into other aspects of their budget.

-Your Loss of Income
+Your Own Loss of Income

-If you need to take time off in order to grieve and take care of your family responsibilities, an insurance benefit could help to keep your family afloat while you are not working.
+If you need to take time off in order to grieve and take care of your family responsibilities, an insurance benefit could help to keep your family finances afloat while you are not working.

 Your Child’s Future Insurability

 For instance, a friend of mine has a son who was diagnosed with Autism when he was 15 months old.
-Because of that diagnosis, he is considered ineligible for a child life insurance plan now, and will be ineligible for any other life insurance in the future.
+Because of the diagnosis, he may be considered ineligible for a child life insurance plan now and may be ineligible for life insurance in the future.

-According to the literature from Gerber Life and any number of other companies, the policy will build cash value, which can be borrowed against if needed, and cashed in entirely for college or other expenses once your child reaches adulthood.
+According to the literature from Gerber Life and any number of other companies, the policy will build cash value, which can be borrowed against if needed.
+And, it could be cashed in entirely for college or other expenses once your child reaches adulthood.

-While all of this is true, there is a good reason why most financial planners advise against permanent life insurance: It’s costly and doesn’t often provide competitive returns.
+While all of this is true, there is a good reason why most financial planners advise against permanent life insurance: It can be costly and doesn’t often provide competitive returns.

-The Nitty-Gritty on the Gerber Grow-Up Plan
+The Gerber Grow-Up Plan

-According to their cover letter, you can start a $5,000 policy for your son for as little as $3.41 per month (and only $2.84 per month for a daughter).
-That price is for a child under one year of age, and your monthly premiums will never go up.
+According to their cover letter, you can start a policy for your child for as little as $3.70 per month.
+This initial price is for a child under one year of age, and your monthly premiums will never go up.

 Finally, the Gerber program offers your child four guaranteed opportunities to buy additional coverage as an adult at standard rates, for up to 10 times the original coverage.

-So, those are the promises.
-But the numbers are not quite as good as the promotional literature would have you believe.
+But—the numbers are not quite as good as the promotional literature would have you believe.

 Gerber Insurance as an Investment

 “the plan accumulates cash value and will continue to do so as long as premiums are paid.
 After 25 years, the cash value is equal to or greater than 100% of premiums paid.”

 Supposing I were to buy a $35,000 policy for my now 2-year-old son.
-I would pay $24.50 per month for the next 25 years before he could cash out, meaning I’d pay $7350 total in premiums.
+I would pay about $24.50 per month for the next 25 years before he could cash out, meaning I’d pay $7,350 total in premiums.